 An interview with Jason Resch, Vice President and Creative Services Director at Umpqua Bank.

 With the increased pressure to deliver more output faster, creative teams — and especially their creative directors — must find ways to manage work and teammates efficiently.
-Creative leaders must find ways to behave as consultants, and offer themselves as professional services experts.
+Creative leaders must find ways to behave as a marketing project manager, and offer themselves as professional services experts.
 But what is a professional services consultant?
 This interview series seeks to learn how creative leaders can succeed even under these circumstances and what advice they have for others in the field.

 Here, we talk with Jason Resch, Vice President and Creative Services Director at Umpqua Bank as well as assistant professor at the Pacific Northwest College of Art in Portland, Oregon.
 At PNCA, Jason established and now serves as Director of the Center4Design, where students can work on real client projects under his supervision.
 His diverse experience includes music licensing with Rumblefish, experiential marketing for Red Bull, event marketing for NAU, award-winning multi-touch design project management for Citrix, Johnson Controls, and McAfee, award-winning work for both Nike and Target at Wieden+Kennedy, and he recently led a team of creatives to secretly build the brand identity for Xbox ONE.